adeotek/adeotek-ai-tools/README.md

-# ai-tools
+# AdeoTEK AI tools

-A collection of AI tools and agents
+A collection of AI tools and agents.